 The throttle stick is soft and reacts nicely, while the other controlling stick is a bit stiff.
 But hey, for that price, you can’t expect it to come with precise control sticks like $700 models offer.

 This might make it tough for you to perform those precise movements like flying between the chair legs inside your home on your first day as a drone pilot, but by the time you get comfortable with your flying skills, the stiffness of the control stick will be something that you don’t even notice anymore.

 Well, according to many user reviews, you can’t notice the difference in stability during the flight between these two models.
 So, for a lower price, you will get a drone that is unbelievably stable.
-It takes off without a problem, and allows you to make it hove with very or no adjusting of the controls or trimming.
+It takes off without a problem and allows you to make it hover with very or no adjusting of the controls or trimming.

 The V2 offers two flight modes, the Stability and Stunt mode.
 The first one allows you to use both high and low rates, and it will fly very fast and at quite steep angles, without flipping.
 It is really useful for newcomers to the world of drone piloting.

 On the other hand, the Stunt mode is for those with more experience, and it allows the drone to flip.
 In the case that you flew with other models from the same class, you have to have in mind that the V2 can achieve flips manually, meaning that pushing the drone fully over until it is horizontal again, is required.